World of Tanks

 In this review, we’ll cover World of Tanks history, basic gameplay, and esports tournaments.
 So strap yourselves in, and let’s get to it!

-World of Tanks History
+The History of World of Tanks

 World of Tanks was released on 12 August 2010 exclusively for the Russian market.
 The game became a smashing success, and 700,000 players hit the World of Tanks download button in a matter of months.
 Afterward, its developer—Wargaming—prepared an English version of the game, which was released on 12 April 2011 for players in Europe and North America.